Eye worms are the result of an infestation with a parasitic worm where the larva or the adult worm itself moves to the eye. (Learn More)

 Treatment for eye worms includes ridding your body of the parasite with medications and maybe even removing the worm from your eye.
 (Learn More)

-Eye worm infestation is not common in the United States.
-You can prevent it by simply following basic hygiene practices.
+Eye worm infestation is extremely rare in the United States, and only a few cases have been documented.
+It can be prevented by following basic hygiene practices.
 (Learn More)

 Eye worms are parasites, or organisms that live off another organism.
 The parasite receives benefits from the relationship at the expense of the host organism.